EnmanuelReynoso23/AI-Chat-Assistant/README.md

 AI-Chat-Assistant
 Edit in StackBlitz next generation editor ⚡️

-Description
-AI-Chat-Assistant is a project developed using TypeScript, JavaScript, HTML, and CSS.
-This repository contains the code for an AI-powered chat assistant.
+AI-Chat-Assistant is a project developed using TypeScript, JavaScript, HTML, and

 Project Setup
 To set up the project locally, follow these steps: